Eastbourne United A.F.C.: Merged club

 The decision was made to amalgamate with fellow Division Two club Shinewater Association FC at the end of the 2002–03 season.
-A terrible playing surface at Shine's ground in Shinewater Lane, and failure to gain permission to erect the floodlights necessary to advance any further, made it difficult to attract players of sufficient quality in a town where they were already at a premium.
+A terrible playing surface at Shinewater's ground in Shinewater Lane, and failure to gain permission to erect the floodlights necessary to advance any further, made it difficult to attract players of sufficient quality in a town where they were already at a premium.
 In addition, the ground was subject to constant vandalism.

 Under the leadership of former Shinewater manager Dave Shearing, the new club won promotion back to Division One at the first attempt after finishing third behind champions Littlehampton Town, and runners-up Worthing United.
 That progression was maintained in 2004–05 with another excellent campaign and 5th place in the top flight of the County League.
 With constant rumours of disquiet off the pitch in the local media, Shearing resigned at the end of the 2005–06 season to take a break from football (he subsequently joined Bexhill United), with the Club in 14th position.
 He was succeeded by former Hailsham Town boss Brian Dennis.

 Dennis brought success to Eastbourne United at the end of the 2008–09 season when they lifted the RUR cup for the first time since 1956 and also reached the top of the table, but the Sussex FA had spotted that Chichester City had fielded a banned player in their squad and were deducted points, the Sussex FA had talks whether to award points to sides who have played against a team fielding an ineligible player, which would mean Horsham YMCA would be promoted.
 However the Sussex FA declared that no points were to be given back and United were the Sussex County League champions, for the first time since 1956 giving Eastbourne United the double.

 After the end of the 2009–10 season, the Eastbourne United AFC committee took the decision to focus all their efforts on the proposed redevelopment of The Oval, which meant the playing budget was cut and as a result the majority of the first team squad left.

 Brian Dennis left his role as manager in October 2010 and was replaced by then Reserve Team manager Paul Daubeney.

 Daubeney couldn't save United from relegation to Division Two however as the club was only able to muster 10 points from their 38 league games.
 The club remained in Division Two of the Sussex County League Until the 2013/14 Season, when under new manager Simon Rowland they were promoted as champions to Sussex County League Division one.
-During the 2013/14 promotion season, Rowland's men also had a long FA Vase run, ending only in defeat at the semi final stage, losing 2-4 to Sholing F.C..
+During the 2013/14 promotion season, Rowland's men also had a long FA Vase run, ending only in defeat at the semi-final stage, losing 2–4 to Sholing F.C.